Reading time: 6 min.

 • How long you’ve been losing hair — Minoxidil generally works best in the early stages of thinning.

-• Minoxidil strength — 5% foam can stimulate more regrowth than 2% Minoxidil, but may have greater side effects.
+• Minoxidil strength — 5% foam can stimulate more hair regrowth than 2% Minoxidil, but may have greater side effects.

 One study found the success rate of 5% Minoxidil foam to be 42.3% after six months of twice-daily application [5].
 They noted that other studies had found success rates of between 35% and 67.7%.